php-fig/fig-standards/proposed/psr-1-coding-style-guide/0200-indenting-and-line-length.md

 problems with diffs, patches, history, and annotations, and provides fine-grained sub-indentation when aligning elements on consecutive lines.

+Do not add trailing spaces at the end of lines.

 Lines should be limited to 75-85 characters in length.
 This is based on known human cognitive limitations, not the technical limitations of screen windows or text editors.
 When necessary, it is allowed to split a single statement